 19. Understand Build Contracts

-You need to have a good understanding of build contracts.
-And you need to get your chosen builder to commit to delivering a project on time and to budget.
+You need to have a good understanding of building contracts.
+You need your chosen builder to commit to delivering a project on time and budget.

 Watch out for variations.
 These are changes to the project as it’s underway.